WHO THE COURSE IS FOR

 Time management – healthy eating – complementary therapies – smoking cessation – fitness – environmental health – work/life balance

 Defining mindfulness – Physiological influence of mindfulness – Mindfulness in daily living – The link between wellbeing and human spirituality – Personal Meaning Profile – Coping Schemas Inventory – The Wheel of Life – Labyrinths

 Each module has guided reading plus a 1000 word assignment.

 Jan Eaton is your tutor for this course.

 You can meet Jan at our Meet the Team page.

-UPGRADE: After successful completion of this course, you can upgrade to the Diploma in Wellness Coaching or the Integrated Diploma in Resilience and Wellness Coaching.
-The fee for the upgrade is either Diploma minus the cost of the Certificate.
+UPGRADE: After successful completion of this course, you can upgrade to the Diploma in Life Coaching Skills.
+The fee for the upgrade is the Diploma minus the cost of the Certificate.
 The coaching certificates provide the underpinning theory only.
 The diplomas provide:

 I have really enjoyed this course.
 Module 3 was very helpful, looking at the types of coaching questions to use and how powerful these types of questions can be.
 Reading about the different coaching methods – CBC, solution-focused coaching and motivational interviewing has given me different tools to use with my clients.
 I feel better prepared for the varied situations that clients present.
 I found the last module really useful for business development, considering the different services and products that can create a coaching business.
 Tasha Marsh fundraising consultant and psychology tutor

 You can pay by bank transfer or online.